Istanbul explosions: 38 killed, 155 wounded

 "The evidence so far points to the PKK, the ministry has some of the information on framework about how it was planned and organized but for the sake of the investigation please forgive that I won't share any details."
 Soylu said.

-Turkish President Recep Tayyip Erdogan, an ally to the United States in the fight against ISIS, issued a statement prior to the news conference saying Istanbul had once again "witnessed the ugliest face of terror stepping on all values and morals. ...
-Together with the help of Allah, as a country and a nation, we will overcome terror, terror organizations, terrorists and the ... powers behind them."
+Turkish President Recep Tayyip Erdogan, an ally to the United States in the fight against ISIS, spoke at a news conference after visiting hospital patients injured during the attack.

+"We have 38 martyrs and 155 injuries.
+The most important topic is on how we will stand against terrorist attacks, and I want the people to know that we will fight this until it ends," Erdogan said.
+"We will not let them discourage us and make us afraid of them.
+This country is its people.
+If you don't have respect and care for its people then we can not let this get away."

-The Turkish prime minister's office said in a statement, a day of national mourning has been declared on Sunday, the state-run Anadolu news agency said.
+The Turkish prime minister's office said a day of national mourning has been declared on Sunday, the state-run Anadolu news agency said.

 Chaotic scene